verybadcat/CSharpMath/README.md

       latexView.Frame = new CoreGraphics.CGRect(0, 20, size.Width, size.Height);
       someSuperview.Add(latexView);

+#License

-The latin-modern-math font is licenced by the [GUST Font License](./fonts/GUST-FONT-LICENSE.txt)
+The code is licenced by the MIT license.
+The latin-modern-math font is licenced by the [GUST Font License](./fonts/GUST-FONT-LICENSE.txt).